>

 Did you bag tickets to see the greatest reconciliation of the 2020s?
 To watch Noel and Liam Gallagher reunite on stage after 15 long years?

-Most of us didn’t – and now trying not to Look Back in Anger.
+Most of us didn’t – and are now trying not to Look Back in Anger.
 But with new dates announced following the initial ticketing fiasco, will the Gallagher brothers soothe fans' anger – or is there a chance they make it worse?

-Besides the myriad technical issues that stymied fans’ attempts to bag tickets for Oasis’ 2025 UK reunion tour, the ticketing platforms’ ‘dynamic pricing’ system caught them off-guard, with ‘in-demand ticket prices apparently multiplying in real time – and sometimes at the point of sale, despite tickets sitting in fans’ shopping baskets.
+Besides the myriad technical issues that stymied fans’ attempts to bag tickets for Oasis’ 2025 UK reunion tour, the ticketing platforms’ ‘dynamic pricing’ system caught them off-guard, with ‘in-demand' ticket prices apparently multiplying in real time – and sometimes at the point of sale, despite tickets sitting in fans’ shopping baskets.

 Naturally, this was always going to be a hugely in-demand event, and many – if not most – would be left disappointed.
 Supply could not possibly match demand.